Many of us have had to cancel trips to Scotland this year, but that doesn’t mean we cannot bring a little Scotland into our home this Christmas!

 - Outlander themed Lallybroch decoration

 Tartan is also easy to get ahold of around Christmas time.
-An easy way to have a Scottish themed tree is to decorate your tree with long threads of tartan ribbon, or even create bows out of tartan to put on your tree [see how to tie below].
+An easy way to have a traditional Scottish Christmas is to decorate your Christmas tree with long threads of tartan ribbon, or even create bows out of tartan to put on your tree [see how to tie below].

 How to tie a bow